apache/kyuubi/docs/connector/spark/tidb.rst

 TiDB Integration
 -------------------

-To enable the integration of kyuubi spark sql engine and TiDB through Apache Spark Datasource V2 and Catalog APIs, you need to:
+To enable the integration of Kyuubi Spark SQL engine and TiDB through Spark DataSource V2 API, you need to:

 - Referencing the TiSpark :ref:`dependencies<spark-tidb-deps>`
-- Setting the spark extension and catalog :ref:`configurations<spark-tidb-conf>`
+- Setting the Spark extension and catalog :ref:`configurations<spark-tidb-conf>`

 .. _spark-tidb-deps:

 Dependencies
 ************
-The classpath of kyuubi spark sql engine with TiDB supported consists of
+The classpath of Kyuubi Spark SQL engine with TiDB supported consists of

-1. kyuubi-spark-sql-engine-\ |release|\ _2.12.jar, the engine jar deployed with Kyuubi distributions
+1. kyuubi-spark-sql-engine-\ |release|\ _2.12.jar, the engine jar deployed with a Kyuubi distribution
-2. a copy of spark distribution
+2. a copy of Spark distribution
 3. tispark-assembly-<spark.version>_<scala.version>-<tispark.version>.jar (example: tispark-assembly-3.2_2.12-3.0.1.jar), which can be found in the `Maven Central`_

 In order to make the TiSpark packages visible for the runtime classpath of engines, we can use one of these methods: